microsoft/dotnet/Documentation/compatibility/wpf-textbox-selected-text-appears-a-different-color-when-the-text-box-is-inactive.md

 ### Recommended Action

-Previous (.NET 4.0) behavior may be restored by setting the
+The previous (.NET Framework 4.0) behavior may be restored by setting the
 <xref:System.Windows.FrameworkCompatibilityPreferences.AreInactiveSelectionHighlightBrushKeysSupported>
 property to `false`.